-Oddball questions may seem to have nothing to do with an open job position, but companies are increasingly asking these types of brainteaser questions to determine a candidate’s ability to think on their feet, think critically, problem solve, and effectively talk through a response.
+Job interviews are tough, no matter what questions the interviewer asks.
+But interview questions like these are almost certain to throw job seekers for a loop.
+Oddball questions may seem to have nothing to do with an open job position, but companies are asking these types of brainteaser questions to determine a candidate’s ability to think on their feet, think critically, problem solve, and effectively talk through a response.

 This question is asked at Google.
 Don’t worry, you don’t need to have advanced agricultural knowledge or start pounding out math equations.
 Simply think of a creative way to respond without crossing the line into a lack of professionalism.

 Asked at Dell, this question allows tons of room for creativity.
 Remember, if you’re thrown off, take a second to collect your thoughts before answering.
 It’s better to give a clever and creative response than to brush it off, stammer, or otherwise show that you’re nervous.